Honeycomb theorem: History

 The first record of the conjecture dates back to 36 BC, from Marcus Terentius Varro, but is often attributed to Pappus of Alexandria (c.
 290).

 In the 17th century, Jan Brożek used a similar theorem to argue why bees create hexagonal honeycombs.
 In 1943, László Fejes Tóth published a proof for a special case of the conjecture, in which each cell is required to be a convex polygon.
 The full conjecture was proven in 1999 by mathematician Thomas C. Hales, who mentions in his work that there is reason to believe that the conjecture may have been present in the minds of mathematicians before Varro.

 It is also related to the densest circle packing of the plane, in which every circle is tangent to six other circles, which fill just over 90% of the area of the plane.

-The case when the problem is restricted to a square grid was solved in 1989 by Jaigyoung Choe who proved that the optimal figure is a irregular hexagon.
+The case when the problem is restricted to a square grid was solved in 1989 by Jaigyoung Choe who proved that the optimal figure is an irregular hexagon.